Keyboard and Screen Reader Accessibility in Wispr Flow

 • Decorative images: Hidden from screen readers to reduce noise.

-• Help menu: Uses a full ARIA dialog pattern — the Help button announces its expanded/collapsed state, the menu panel is announced as a dialog, and menu items are keyboard-focusable only when the menu is open.
+• Help menu: Uses a full ARIA dialog pattern.
+The Help button announces its expanded/collapsed state, the menu panel is announced as a dialog, and menu items are keyboard-focusable only when the menu is open.

 Reduced motion